Does A Student Loan Affect Credit Score?

 Credit History Length

-length of such records is also a crucial factor where the longer positive history is always in the favour of credit score.
+The length of such records is also a crucial factor, where a longer positive history is always in favor of the credit score.
 Many scoring models prefer at least six months of active credit accounts before computing a FICO score.

-Student loans can improve the credit history if the lender of the loan reports the credit activity to the credit reporting bureaus.
-If you pay all your bills on time every month, then other lenders will know that you are a good candidate for their loan.
+Student loans can improve credit history if the lender of the loan reports the credit activity to the credit reporting bureaus.
+If you pay all your bills on time every month, then other lenders will know that you are a good candidate for their loans.

 The following are some guidelines that can be followed to ensure that student loans are managed in a way that will have a positive impact on the credit rating.

-However, when used wisely, student loans do play a role in the process of your credit history formation and development.
+However, when used wisely, student loans do play a role in the formation and development of your credit history.
 Here are some tips:

 • Tips include only borrowing what is necessary for education and ensuring to pay bills on time.
 One thing you will realize with this is that any delay in your payments will seriously affect it.